Here's what we'll cover

 The list of options continues to grow.

-Why the Term GLP-1 Receptor Agonist Matters
+Why the Term GLP-1 Receptor Agonist Matters?

 Understanding the term helps clarify that these medications work with natural hormone pathways rather than forcing effects.